Cover Photo Image by David Mark from Pixabay

-Preparing for a trip to Africa is no walk in the park.
+Preparing for an East Africa trip is no walk in the park.
 It’s basically impossible to book a trip there a few weeks in advance, hop on the plane and go.

 Africa has been a continent high on my list for as long as I can remember.
 I mean, is there anyone’s list it’s not on?
 I haven’t had the opportunity to do much of any travel to this beautiful continent aside from Morocco a few years back.
 So I’m super excited to hit my 30th country by 30 while in Africa at the end of this year.